williambarasa/williambarasa/README.md

 ### Python
 - Python, with its readable syntax and extensive libraries, has been an incredible tool in my programming journey.
-- I have used Python for a variety of projects, ranging from web development to data analysis and even machine learning.
+- I have used Python for a variety of projects,Like game development, automation and game exploitation.
 - The versatility of Python allows me to tackle diverse programming tasks with ease.

 ## Learning and Growth